 The Londolozi studio is a space where you are able to showcase your photographic differences.
+A place where you can ask all your photography questions.
 It is a place for creativity and learning.
-It is a safe space where the only foolish question is the one unasked.
+It’s a safe space where the only stupid question is the one you don’t dare ask.
+In my role, the same questions come up again and again.
+Below I have compiled the 6 most frequently asked.
+We’ll get into a few more technical ones as the year progresses.

 I bought a Canon 5D Mark III and immediately noticed the difference from the 7D Mark I, this being due mainly to the sensor size.
 The sensor in the Canon 5D is a full frame and the 7D is a crop sensor.
 The Canon 5D is more expensive than the 7D.